Nima-Fr/TryHackMe/Empline/README.md

 Room link: https://tryhackme.com/room/empline

+**Note:** All the passwords, hashes, and flags are redacted to encourage you to do this challenge yourself! <3

 ## Initial Scan

 As always, Let's start with a full port Nmap scan.
 The scan reveals three open ports: